The laid-back side of Kenting National Park

 Restaurants / Food / Drinks

 At the big tree, in downtown Manzhou, there’s a bunch of little local restaurants that offer traditional Chinese and Taiwanese dishes at very affordable prices.
 You can get anything from dumplings, beef noodle soup, seafood, big plates of veggies, and beer.
 Just walk around and see what’s on display.
-Unfortunately, few places have English menus.
+Unfortunately, few places have English menus, but that’s part of the charm.

 There is a Vietnamese place around the corner, which has quite a few good dishes.
 My personal favorites are the Wonton soup, fried rice, and deep fried spring rolls.

 If you feel adventurous, you should try stinky tofu at #14 Wenhua Road, 2 minutes away from the big tree by scooter.
-The stinky tofu here is one of the best I’ve ever had in my life.
+The stinky tofu here is one of the best on the island – crispy and not too stinky.
 The individual hot pots are also super delicious and hard to beat value-wise.
 Whatever you eat here, make sure to wash it down with a can of Taiwan Beer!

 Fruit Juice Bar